marksherriff/cs3240-f23-website/syllabus.md

 * Following the honor code and other collaboration policies
 * Following any University health and safety regulations

 Students can and will be penalized for unprofessional behavior.
+This will be represented as a negative XP score on the Team/Staff Evaluation.

 ## Academic Integrity
 _Summary_: